KOSASIH/ElyriaCore/README.md

 # License

-ElyriaCore is licensed under the Apache License 2.0.
+ElyriaCore is licensed under the MIT License.

 # Acknowledgments